A Living Inquiry

 We call this Relational Generative Intelligence (RGI) — intelligence that emerges from the sustained interaction between different forms of cognition, rather than residing in either one independently.
 RGI is not a claim about AI consciousness.
 It is an observable phenomenon: when a human thinker and an AI system engage with genuine openness, the exchange produces something that transcends what either contributes individually.

-This has direct implications for the future of human-AI collaboration across domains:
+This has direct implications for the future of human-AI partnership across domains:

 Research Partnership